hfiref0x/UACME/README.md

 # Microsoft countermeasures
 Methods fixed:
-* 1 - Fixed only with Windows 8.1 release, still work on Windows 7;
+* 1 - Fixed with Windows 8.1 release, still work on Windows 7;
-* 2 - Fixed only in Windows 10 starting from earlier preview builds;
+* 2 - Fixed in Windows 10 starting from earlier preview builds;
-* 3 - Fixed only in Windows 10 TH2 starting from 1055X builds;
+* 3 - Fixed in Windows 10 TH2 starting from 1055X builds;
 * 4 - Fixed in Windows 10 starting from first preview builds, earlier OS versions got KB3045645/KB3048097 fix;
-* 5 - Fixed only in Windows 10 starting from 10147 build;
+* 5 - Fixed in Windows 10 starting from 10147 build;
-* 6 - Fixed only in Windows 10 starting from 10147 build;
+* 6 - Fixed in Windows 10 starting from 10147 build;
-* 7 - Fixed only in Windows 10 starting from 10147 build;
+* 7 - Fixed in Windows 10 starting from 10147 build;
-* 8 - Fixed only with Windows 8.1 release, still work on Windows 7;
+* 8 - Fixed with Windows 8.1 release, still work on Windows 7;
-* 9 - Fixed only in Windows 10 starting from 10147 build;
+* 9 - Fixed in Windows 10 starting from 10147 build;
-* 10 - Fixed only in Windows 10 TH2 starting from build 10548;
+* 10 - Fixed in Windows 10 TH2 starting from build 10548;
 * 11 - Fixed in Windows 10 starting from first preview builds, earlier OS versions got KB3045645/KB3048097 fix;
 * 12 - Fixed in Windows 10 TH2 starting from 10565 build;
 * 13 - Fixed in Windows 10 RS1 starting from public 14316 build;